 9: Washing Machine Whizbang Homemade Chicken Plucker

-This unique idea recycles an old washing machine while creating an entirely new tool that will remove the feathers from chickens, ducks, turkeys or geese in a matter of seconds.
-Instead of hauling that old washing machine to the landfill (where it will take decades to decompose) turn it into a useful tool for yourself or neighbor fowl farmer.
+This unique idea recycles an old washing machine by blogs while creating an entirely new tool that will remove the feathers from chickens, ducks, turkeys or geese in a matter of seconds.
+Instead of hauling that old washing machine to the landfill (where it will take decades to

 10: Washing Machine Plucker